74.24 0.00 (0.00%)

 |1y Target Est||N/A|

-Alnylam (ALNY) reports complete positive results from the phase III ENVISION study of givosiran for the treatment of acute hepatic porphyria.
+Alnylam (ALNY) submits Marketing Authorization Application to the EMA for givosiran in development for the treatment of acute hepatic porphyria.